xiangjunn/tp/docs/DeveloperGuide.md

 * Can type fast and prefer typing to mouse interactions
 * Are reasonably comfortable using CLI apps

-**Value proposition**: Manage contacts of peers, professors and events such as classes and Co-Curricular Activities in a single system faster than a typical mouse/ GUI driven app while maintaining user-friendliness
+**Value proposition**: Manage contacts of peers, professors (Prof) and events such as classes and Co-Curricular Activities in a single system faster than a typical mouse/ GUI driven app while maintaining user-friendliness

 ### User stories